korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 1. Location → hasSocioEconomicCondition → SocioEconomicCondition <br />
     * `Location SubClassOf hasSocioEconomicCondition only SocioEconomicCondition` <br /> The socioeconomic condition of any location must be of type SocioEconomicCondition.
+    * `Location SubClassOf hasSocioEconomicCondition some SocioEconomicCondition` <br /> Location must have at least one socioeconomic condition.

 2. SocioEconomicCondition → hasTemporalExtent → TemporalExtent <br />
     * `SocioEconomicCondition SubClassOf hasTemporalExtent only TemporalExtent` <br />